OpenEvalProject/evals/manuscripts/elife-31250/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/31250/elife-31250-fig1-v2.jpg)

-**Figure 1.:** IN state of the closed conformation of the 48S PIC.(A) Model describing known conformational rearrangements of the PIC during scanning and start codon recognition. (i) eIF1 and the scanning enhancers (blue balls) in the C-terminal tail (CTT) of eIF1A stabilize an open conformation of the 40S subunit to which TC rapidly binds. (ii) The 43S PIC in the open conformation scans the mRNA for the start codon with Met-tRNAiMet bound in the POUT state. eIF2 can hydrolyze GTP to GDP•Pi, but release of Pi is blocked by eIF1.
+**Figure 1.:** (A) Model describing known conformational rearrangements of the PIC during scanning and start codon recognition. (i) eIF1 and the scanning enhancers (blue balls) in the C-terminal tail (CTT) of eIF1A stabilize an open conformation of the 40S subunit to which TC rapidly binds. (ii) The 43S PIC in the open conformation scans the mRNA for the start codon with Met-tRNAiMet bound in the POUT state. eIF2 can hydrolyze GTP to GDP•Pi, but release of Pi is blocked by eIF1.
 The N-terminal tail (NTT) of eIF1A interacts with the eIF5-CTD. (iii) On AUG recognition, Met-tRNAiMet moves from the POUT to PIN state, clashing with eIF1 and the CTT of eIF1A, provoking displacement of the eIF1A CTT from the P site, dissociation of eIF1 from the 40S subunit, and Pi release from eIF2.
 The NTT of eIF2β interacts with the eIF5-CTD, and the eIF1A-NTT, harboring scanning inhibitor (SI) elements, interacts with the codon:anticodon helix.
 (Above) Arrows summarize that eIF1 and the eIF1A SE elements promote POUT and impede transition to PIN state, whereas the eIF1A SI element in the NTT stabilizes the PIN state.
 (Adapted from (Hinnebusch, 2014)).
 Results presented below show that this function of the eIF1A-NTT is impaired by uveal melanoma (UM)-associated substitutions and others that disrupt direct contacts with the mRNA or codon:anticodon helix shown in (B).
 (B) Magnified portion of the py48S PIC structure (PDB 3J81) showing contacts made by the eIF1A-NTT (shades of blue and cyan) in the closed/PIN conformation.
 Side-chains of NTT residues substituted in UM (red) or directly contacting 18S rRNA (yellow), tRNAi (green) or mRNA (purple) are shown as sticks.
 (C) Sequence of human eIF1A NTT residues 1–15 showing the substitutions (red) or deletions (dash) found in the indicated UM tumors.
 Substitutions in yeast eIF1A corresponding to those found in UM tumors are listed on the last line.
 The five basic residues of the yeast NTT making direct contacts in the PIC and substituted here in addition to the UM-associated substitutions are shown in cyan.

 eIF1A also has a dual role in scanning and start codon recognition.
 Scanning enhancer (SE) elements in the eIF1A C-terminal tail (CTT) promote TC binding in the open POUT conformation and impede rearrangement to the closed PIN state, such that substitutions that impair the SE elements both impair TC recruitment and increase initiation at near-cognate start codons (Saini et al., 2010).
 Biochemical mapping experiments suggest that, like eIF1, the eIF1A CTT clashes with Met-tRNAi in the PIN state (Yu et al., 2009), and is displaced from the P site on start codon recognition (Zhang et al., 2015) to enable a functional interaction of the eIF1A CTT with the NTD of eIF5, the GTPase activating protein for eIF2, that facilitates Pi release from eIF2-GDP·Pi (Nanda et al., 2013).
 Scanning inhibitor elements SI1 and SI2 in the unstructured eIF1A N-terminal tail (NTT) and helical domain, respectively, antagonize SE function and stabilize the closed/PIN conformation on start codon recognition (Figure 1A).
 Accordingly, substitutions that impair SI elements destabilize the closed complex and accelerate TC loading to the open complex in vitro, and promote continued scanning at UUG codons in hypoaccurate mutant cells (Fekete et al., 2007) (Saini et al., 2010).
 SI1 mutations also increase the probability that the scanning PIC will bypass an upstream AUG codon (leaky scanning) (Fekete et al., 2007; Luna et al., 2013); and one such mutation, substituting NTT residues 17–21, decreases recognition of the suboptimal AUG codon of SUI1 mRNA to reduce eIF1 expression (Martin-Marcos et al., 2011).